Fungicide: Resistance

-In some cases when a pathogen evolves resistance to one fungicide, it automatically obtains resistance to others – a phenomenon known as cross resistance.
-These additional fungicides are normally of the same chemical family, have the same mode of action, or can be detoxified by the same mechanism.
+In some cases, the pathogen evolves resistance to multiple fungicides, a phenomenon known as cross resistance.
+These additional fungicides typically belong to the same chemical family, act in the same way, or have a similar mechanism for detoxification.
 Sometimes negative cross-resistance occurs, where resistance to one chemical class of fungicides increases sensitivity to a different chemical class of fungicides.
 This has been seen with carbendazim and diethofencarb.

-There are also recorded incidences of the evolution of multiple drug resistance by pathogens – resistance to two chemically different fungicides by separate mutation events.
+Also possible is resistance to two chemically different fungicides by separate mutation events.
 For example, Botrytis cinerea is resistant to both azoles and dicarboximide fungicides.

-There are several routes by which pathogens can evolve fungicide resistance.
-The most common mechanism appears to be alteration of the target site, particularly as a defense against a single site of action fungicides.
+A common mechanism for acquiring resistance is alteration of the target enzyme.
 For example, Black Sigatoka, an economically important pathogen of banana, is resistant to the QoI fungicides, due to a single nucleotide change resulting in the replacement of one amino acid (glycine) by another (alanine) in the target protein of the QoI fungicides, cytochrome b.
 It is presumed that this disrupts the binding of the fungicide to the protein, rendering the fungicide ineffective.
 Upregulation of target genes can also render the fungicide ineffective.
 This is seen in DMI-resistant strains of Venturia inaequalis.

 Resistance to fungicides can also be developed by efficient efflux of the fungicide out of the cell.
 Septoria tritici has developed multiple drug resistance using this mechanism.
 The pathogen had five ABC-type transporters with overlapping substrate specificities that together work to pump toxic chemicals out of the cell.

-In addition to the mechanisms outlined above, fungi may also develop metabolic pathways that circumvent the target protein, or acquire enzymes that enable metabolism of the fungicide to a harmless substance.
+In addition to the mechanisms outlined above, fungi may also develop metabolic pathways that circumvent the target protein, or acquire enzymes that enable the metabolism of the fungicide to a harmless substance.

+Fungicides that are at risk of losing their potency due to resistance include Strobilurins such as azoxystrobin.